What are attribution models?

 • Being able to find ways to attract users from the first steps of the purchasing journey.

-• If we know what is seductive for the user, we can make more focused offers.
+• If we know what is attractive to the user, we can make more focused offers.

 • There are attribution models that adapt to the needs of each brand.